 In the 'EDIT' - 'Settings' - 'Respondents access' tab, you can set cookies, restrict access to the survey and set a password to access the survey.

-1) A 'cookie' is a code that is placed on the respondent's computer by a server (e.g. 1KA), so that 1KA can identify the respondent when they try to complete the survey again.
-You can choose until when to save the cookies; the following options are available:
+You can set cookies in the 'EDIT' - 'Settings' - 'Respondents access' - 'Completion options' tab.
+A 'cookie' is a code that is placed on the respondent's computer by a server (e.g. 1KA), so that 1KA can identify the respondent when they try to complete the survey again.
+You can specify the cookie storage duration.
+Select the option 'The same respondent can complete the survey only once' under the 'Multiple responses:

 - 'Until the end of the browser session', where the cookie will be deleted as soon as the respondent closes their browser (Internet Explorer, Mozilla Firefox, Opera, etc.); therefore, if the respondent comes back within the same session, they can make further corrections.
 Caution: if a second respondent enters in the same session after the first respondent, the cookie will still be saved from the first respondent, which will cause issues with the survey!;